-Equity in earnings of affiliates for 2013 was \$2.8 as compared to \$8.9 in 2012.
-The decrease is due primarily to an impairment charge recorded in the second quarter of 2013 associated with one of the Company's affiliates and lower earnings from Armand as a result of increased raw material costs.
+Equity in earnings of affiliates for 2014 was \$11.6 compared to \$2.8 in 2013.
+The increase in earnings was due primarily to profit improvement from Armand and a smaller loss at Natronx.
+Also, in the second quarter of 2013, the Company recorded an impairment charge associated with one of its affiliates.